Story of Ted Weisgal and Leisure Learning Unlimited

 This meant Ted was out of a job again.
 Bad move -

-didn't Alex know that firing Ted was a jinx?
+didn't Nicholas know that firing Ted was a jinx?

 Believe it or not, within a year after Ted was gone, Courses a la Carte folded!